naskoap/geoApp/README.md

 We are trying to include two travel modes - walking and driving.
 The walking mode implies that pedestrians will be using it so we are trying to create custom paths defining polyline routes.

 Our goal is to send a watchPosition request every 2.5 seconds so the user's location is automatically updated.

+The application needs some major code rafactoring.
+The optimized version could also benefit from some more sophisticated GIS concepts beyond polygons and markers.